-In general, binary pulsars with a CO WD companion7 can form via different formation channels (see Tauris et al. 2012b, and references therein).
+In general, binary pulsars with a CO WD companion can form via different formation channels (see Tauris et al. 2012, and references therein).

-Pulsars with CO WDs in orbits of $P{\rm orb} \leq 2-3$ days, like PSR J1952+2630 ($P{\rm orb} = 9.4$ hr), are believed to have formed via a common envelope (CE) scenario.
+Pulsars with CO WDs in orbits of $P{orb} \leq 2-3$ d, like PSR J1952+2630 ( $P{orb} = 9.4$ h), are believed to have formed via a CE scenario.
 Such systems originate from IMXBs which have very large values of $P{\rm orb}$ prior to the onset of the mass transfer.
-These systems are characterized by donor stars with masses between $2 < M_2/M{\odot} < 7$, and very wide orbits up to $P{\rm orb} \simeq 10^3$ days.
+These systems are characterized by donor stars with masses in the range $2 < M_2/M{\odot} < 7$ , and very wide orbits up to $P{\rm orb} \simeq 10^3$ d.
 Donor stars near the tip of the red giant branch or on the asymptotic giant branch evolve via late Case B RLO or Case C RLO, respectively.
 As a result, these donor stars develop a deep convective envelope as they enter the giant phase, before filling their Roche lobe.
-These stars respond to mass loss by expanding, which causes them to overfill
+These stars respond to mass-loss by expanding, which causes them to overfill their Roche lobe even more.
+Binaries where mass transfer occurs from a more massive donor star to a less massive accreting NS shrink in size, causing further overfilling of the donor star's Roche lobe, which further enhances mass-loss.
+This process leads to a dynamically unstable, runaway mass transfer and the formation of a CE (Paczyński 1976; Iben & Livio 1993; Ivanova et al. 2013).
+However, the wide orbit prior to the RLO is also the reason why these systems survive the CE and spiral-in phase, since the binding energy of the donor star's envelope becomes weaker with advanced stellar age, and therefore the envelope is easier to eject, thereby avoiding a merger event.